-Our “mountain to coast” road trip clocked around 900km, with some detours included.
+Our “mountain to coast” road trip logged around 900km, with some detours included.
 But the lovely experience transcends measurement.
 That’s the beauty of a road trip, especially in beautiful New South Wales.
-I hope after reading my travelogue, it will awaken you to the beauty of New South Wales.
+I hope after reading my travelogue, it will awaken you to the beauty of the region.

 Farm Fresh Produce @ Appleshack, Glenbernie Orchard

 Our trip first stop was the Darkes Apple Shack of Glenbernie Orchard, a 4th-generation family owned and run business where you can buy fresh and dried fruits, juice, cider, honey and preserves.
 For city dwellers like us from highly urbanised Singapore, the sight of ripening fruits still attached to its stem on the tree is truly something special and spirit-lifting.

 Imagine sniffing the fragrance and freshness of freshly plucked nectarines, peaches, etc. This is definitely an eye-opening experience for children, too, transforming what they see in school books or television into something real.
 ‘Pick your own fruit’ opportunities are available between November and April subject to advance booking.

 Another try-before-you-buy opportunity is with several types of honey.
 The farm organically-produced honey are superb and worth the effort to carry home.
 Australian honey is something that is a must-buy item for me as it is reasonably priced and quality-assured product.

 Wild Lorikeets in the orchard, attracted by the abundance of ripe fruits.
 While looking beautiful, birds like Lorikeets do inflict some amount of damages to the crops as only those in perfect condition are accepted in the market.
 But the orchard netting and exclusion systems used kept their intrusion to a manageable level.